 There is complementary work being done within the OGC API - Features SWG that could provide a parallel implementation that performs the same functions as SWE Common.
-A complete alignment with the OGC API - Features future feature schema handling (which is not yet codified) would be done in future versions of OGC API - Connected Systems standard.
+A complete alignment with the OGC API - Features future feature schema handling would be done in future versions of OGC API - Connected Systems Standard v1.0 suite of specifications.